-- (a) Fundamentals Test.
+(a) Fundamentals Test.
 This test is required of graduate students only if they are candidates for any of the elementary teaching credentials.
-This test must be taken prior to admission to teacher education. - (b) Cooperative English Test.
+This test must be taken prior to admission to teacher education. (b) English Proficiency Test.
 This test is required of graduate students only if they are candidates for any of the secondary teaching credentials.
-For further information, check with the Coordinator of Secondary Education. - (c) General Cultural Test.
+For further information, consult the Coordinator of Secondary Education. (c) General Culture Test.
 This test is the achievement test required of applicants for the master of arts degree for teaching service.
 The test is also required of all graduate students planning to earn a general secondary credential through the teacher education program at this college.
-Applicants for the master of arts degree (without taking the credential program) must make reservations for the test at the Office of the Graduate Division.
-All graduate students planning to earn a general secondary credential, either with or without a master of arts degree, should make reservations in the Education Division Office, and report for the test as scheduled. - (d) Graduate Aptitude Test.
+Applicants must make reservations for the test at the Test Office. (d) Graduate Aptitude Test.
 This test is required of all graduate students who intend to enroll in a master's degree program.
-A reservation for this test must be made at the Office of the Graduate Division.
-This test may be taken during the last semester of the senior year.
+A reservation for this test must be made at the Test Office.
+The test may be taken during the last semester of the senior year.